cbuchner1/CudaMiner/README.txt

 Compute 1.0 through 1.3 devices seem to run faster on Windows XP or Linux because these OS'es use a more efficient driver model.

-Multi-GPU support seems broken with very recent driver versions.
-I have received reports that the driver shipping with the CUDA 5.5 toolkit still works fine hashing on multiple GPUs with a single cudaminer instance.
-If you have to stick to the latest nVidia drivers, it's advisable to run one cudaminer per GPU and to specify a different GPU with the -d option for each cudaminer instance.

 Some coins mine a bit faster with the 32 bit cudaminer versions, other mine faster with the 64 bit cudaminer version.
 If your computer runs a 64 bit OS, try running both versions and compare the mining speeds!